forta-network/docs/docs/cli.md

 --after - An ISO timestamp [YYYY-MM-DDTHH:mmZ] representing the oldest time to include in logs

---scanerId - Filter to only return logs of a given scannerId
+--scannerId - Filter to only return logs of a given scannerId
 ```

 ## info

 Inspect the state of your bot.
-This command prints the bot's IPFS metadata to the console as well as the last 1000 bot events.
+This command prints the bot's IPFS metadata to the console as well as recent bot events.
 The default `agentId` is read from `forta.config.json` unless specified.

 Bot events include: